TadghMac/Organic-Eire/README.md

 **User**

-1. As a new visitor to the website, I want to be able to easily register for an account so that I can access exclusive content and features.
+1. As a new visitor to the website, I want to be able to easily register for an account so that I can access exclusive content and features.(Done)

 **Registered User**

-1.As a registered user, I want the website to be visually appealing and easy to navigate on both desktop and mobile devices.
+1.As a registered user, I want the website to be visually appealing and easy to navigate on both desktop and mobile devices.(Done)

-2.As a registered user interested in specific topics, I want to be able to search for articles by keyword or category.
+2.As a registered user interested in specific topics, I want to be able to search for articles by keyword or category(futrue feature)

-3.As a registered user, I want to be able to read detailed articles about various aspects of organic farming, including techniques, benefits, challenges, and success stories.
+3.As a registered user, I want to be able to read detailed articles about various aspects of organic farming, including techniques, benefits, challenges, and success stories.(Done)

-4.As a registered user interested in engaging with the community, I want to be able to comment on articles and participate in discussions with other users.
+4.As a registered user interested in engaging with the community, I want to be able to comment on articles and participate in discussions with other users.(Done)

-5.As a registered user, I want to be able to log in to my account securely using my email and password.
+5.As a registered user, I want to be able to log in to my account securely using my email and password.(Done)

-6.As a registered user, I want the website to remember my login credentials for convenience.
+6.As a registered user, I want the website to remember my login credentials for convenience.(varies on user device settings)

-7.As a registered user, I want to be able to update my profile information, including my name, email address, and profile picture.
+7.As a registered user, I want to be able to update my profile information, including my name, email address, and profile picture.(futrue feature)

-8.As a registered user, I want to be able to view a personalized dashboard that displays the latest organic farming articles, news, and updates.
+8.As a registered user, I want to be able to view a personalized dashboard that displays the latest organic farming articles, news, and updates.(Done)

-9. As a registered user, I want to be able to bookmark articles that I find particularly interesting or useful .
+9. As a registered user, I want to be able to bookmark articles that I find particularly interesting or useful .(futrue feature)

-10. As a registered user, I want to be able to share articles to my other social media accounts
+10. As a registered user, I want to be able to share articles to my other social media accounts (futrue feature)

 **Admin**
-1.As an administrator of the website, I want to be able to manage user accounts, including approving registrations, resetting passwords, and banning users if necessary.
+1.As an administrator of the website, I want to be able to manage user accounts, including approving registrations, resetting passwords, and banning users if necessary.(Done)

-2.As an administrator, I want to be able to create, edit, and delete articles to keep the content of the website up to date and relevant.
+2.As an administrator, I want to be able to create, edit, and delete articles to keep the content of the website up to date and relevant.(Done)

 3.As an administrator, I want to be able to track website analytics to understand user behavior and improve the website's performance and user experience.
+(Done)

 ERD(original concept design)